 This is the most resonating problem in our teacher’s daily life.
 To those reading it, please share it so we can help ease the struggle of our teachers and we can learn from each other’s grievances.

 For all the principals out there reading this piece of article, we would love to tell you that amidst all these, you are our saving grace.
-Just like any other loving relationships that requires communication, nurturance – I want ours to grow as we continue to work side by side.
-Promoting positivity in our workplace will help make our school a happier place.
+Just like any other loving relationships that require communication, nurturance – I want ours to grow as we continue to work side by side.
+Promoting positivity in our work will help make our school a happier place.

-Lastly, teamwork is the key, if we treat each other as levels and not competition we will achieve our common goals of the school community.
+Lastly, teamwork is the key, if we treat each other as levels and not a competition we will achieve our shared goals of the school community.